All Episodes

 So you were a whistleblower.

-You were uh you were trying to the FBI retaliated against you, they suspended you, uh, and all you were doing was pointing out that the Bureau was working the numbers on domestic violent uh extremism cases.
+And all you were doing was pointing out that the Bureau was working the numbers on domestic violence extremism cases.

 What exactly did you see?

-And do you st maybe have evidence to back up everything you saw?
+And do you maybe have evidence to back up everything you saw?

-So January 6 righteously should be one case that's run from Washington, DC, but instead a decision was made to open up a separate case for every single person, and instead of on paper running those from Washington, D.C., wherever the person lived, that office around the country was the uh on paper office of origin.
+And instead of on paper running those from Washington, D.C., wherever the person lived, that office around the country was the on-paper office of origin.

-That's uh that's not the system you need in law enforcement in my view.
+That's not the system you need in law enforcement, in my view.

 Let me ask you, tell me about the day that you were suspended.

-Tell me about what was said to you uh and and how this all came into being.
+Tell me about what was said to you and how this all came into being.

-Well, the the day that uh I was actually suspended uh in September was pretty uneventful other than just arriving and then being escorted out.
+Well, the day that I was actually suspended in September was pretty uneventful other than just arriving and then being escorted out.

-It was the actual lead up to that, where I made my protected disclosures were at three separate occasions uh I was cautioned against becoming a whistleblower.
+It was the actual lead up to that where I made my protected disclosures where at three separate occasions, I was cautioned against becoming a whistleblower.

 I was told that this was going to jeopardize my career.

-And uh the response to that was that uh I really need to do some soul searching and decide if I wanted to be a member of the FBI going forward.
+And the response to that was that I really needed to do some soul searching and decide if I wanted to be a member of the FBI going forward.

-And then they they just took their their own liberties to suspend you.
+And then they just took their own liberties to suspend you.

-I thought we had whistleblower protection laws in this country, did we not?
+I thought we had whistleblower protection laws in this country.

-We do have them, but the FBI has found the hack, and that is the security clearance.
+We do have them, but the FBI has found a hack, and that is a security clearance.

 So you can't work as an FBI agent without a security clearance.

-Uh, in my situation, the FBI said that I improperly accessed the employee handbook, and that was grounds to suspend my security clearance and uh keep me in an unpaid uh status, meanwhile um I'm still an employee and I need the FBI's permission to work outside and provide for my family, and I'm limited uh with outside employment to earning $7,500 a year.
+Meanwhile, I'm still an employee, and I need the FBI's permission to work outside and provide for my family, and I'm limited with outside employment to earning $7,500 a year.

-Quick break more with Stephen Friend, a now suspended FBI whistleblower, uh testifying earlier today before the House Judiciary Committee is.
+Quick break more with Stephen Friend, a now suspended FBI whistleblower, testifying earlier today before the House Judiciary Committee.

 You want to be spring ready.